 Plastic pet bowls degrade over time, especially when scratched by kibble or cleaned in hot water.
 A scratched plastic bowl can release thousands of microplastic particles per meal.
 The fix is simple: switch to stainless steel or ceramic bowls.

 Non-porous, won’t scratch or harbor bacteria.
-Dishwasher safe.
-Look for 18/8 food-grade stainless steel.
+Dishwasher safe without degrading.
+Look for 18/8 food-grade stainless steel with non-slip rubber base.

 2. Plastic Chew Toys